 Women in consulting – the reality

-Over the previous 20 years the rate of recruitment of women into the management consultancy industry has increased by 191% according to Consultancy.uk.
+Over the previous 20 years, the rate of recruitment of women into the management consultancy industry has increased by 191% according to Consultancy.uk.
 Despite this, it claims the proportion of women employed in consultancy has fallen from 52.5% in 1998 to 47% at the end of 2018.
 It is certainly beyond doubt there remain far too few women in senior positions in consulting firms.
-At the same time as advising clients to equalise their gender representation and reduce gender pay gap, the UK consulting industry itself has struggled to improve in this respect.
+At the same time as advising clients to equalise their gender representation and reduce the gender pay gap, the UK consulting industry itself has struggled to improve in this respect.

-Prism Executive Recruitment’s own experience in seeking to fill senior appointments requiring consulting staff, whether in consulting firms or client side, is that overwhelmingly candidates, whether applicants to advertisements or prospective search approaches, are male.
-This remains true when roles emphasise work-life balance and family friendly policies and the inescapable conclusion is that women are simply not in the job market.
+Prism Executive Recruitment’s own experience in seeking to fill senior appointments requiring consulting staff, whether in consulting firms or client-side, is that overwhelmingly candidates, whether applicants to advertisements or prospective search approaches are male.
+This remains true when roles emphasise work-life balance and family-friendly policies and the inescapable conclusion is that women are simply not in the job market.